top of page

 Continued from: Life Saving Beetroot

-Dr. Eamon Dolan is a stroke physician in Connolly Hospital, Dublin.
+Dr Eamon Dolan is a stroke physician in Connolly Hospital, Dublin.
 He helps many Stroke survivors manage their Blood Pressure.
-Dr. Dolan's recent research looked into the benefits of beetroot for those with high blood pressure.
+Dr Dolan's recent research looked into the benefits of beetroot for those with high blood pressure.
+Did you know there are almost 1 million people in Ireland who have high blood pressure – many who don’t know it?
+And this is predicted to increase to 1.2 million by 2020.

-Being able to control high blood pressure is key to preventing stroke, and other life-threatening heart conditions.
+Of these people, 1 in 10 cannot be treated with high blood pressure medication.
+Controlling high blood pressure is key to preventing stroke and other life-threatening heart conditions.
 As Dr. Dolan says, even a small reduction in blood pressure can make all the difference.

-Thanks to the support of our donors Dr. Dolan’s research may provide a safe and inexpensive treatment that could help people right now, and prevent the onset of stroke, heart failure and heart disease.
+Thanks to the support of our donors, Dr. Dolan’s research may provide a safe and inexpensive treatment that could help people right now and prevent the onset of stroke, heart failure and heart disease.

 WHY BEETROOT?
-I here you ask.
+I hear you ask.

-Nitric oxide is recognised as an important regulator of blood pressure, in that it expands the walls of the arteries allowing blood to flow more freely.
+Researchers have found that nitrate in vegetables, such as beetroot, can be easily broken down by the body and converted to nitric oxide.
+Nitric oxide is recognised as an important regulator of blood pressure in that it expands the walls of the arteries, allowing blood to flow more freely.

-Dr.Dolan is hoping to show that beetroot juice has a long term effect in reducing blood pressure in patients who are hypertensive and on medication.
-He has already completed an initial study showing that beetroot juice given to patients over a 24 hour period, lowers blood pressure
+Dr Dolan hopes to show that beetroot juice has a long-term effect on reducing blood pressure in hypertensive patients on medication.
+He has already completed an initial study showing that beetroot juice, given to patients over a 24-hour period, lowers blood pressure.

-Dr.Dolan I want to give you a pat on the back, this is great research which can have huge benefit into the future.
+Dr. Dolan I want to give you a pat on the back, this is great research which can have huge benefit into the future.
 I know what I will be planting in the vegetable patch this spring.

 Seamus